arianaberger/react-final-project/NOTES.md

 1. Seed data keeps duplicating on componentDidMount
 2. How to get account totals?
-State or model method?
+State or model method? => show method gives account total given the account id

 Import provider to index.js
 create a store.js and import it into index.js